Working with FHIR Resource Models

 )

-# Patient data from an API or database
+# Example: Data received from a REST API or database

 patient_data = {